 8-9 Teviot Place, Edinburgh EH1 2QZ (Tel: 0131 226 7614)

-Located near Tollcross, this stylish Thai restaurant serves up some excellent food, ensuring the tables in its small premises are almost always full.
+Located near Tollcross, Passorn is a stylish Thai restaurant serving up some excellent food, ensuring the tables in its small premises are almost always full.
 If you're not confident with spicy food, the helpful staff are keen to guide you by scaling their dishes on a heat scale of 1-5.

-There is a good selection on the drinks menu too, so if you feel like indulging then treat yourself to one of their tasty cocktails.
+There is a good selection on the drinks menu too, so if you feel like indulging, then why not treat yourself to one of their tasty cocktails.

 23-23a Brougham Pl, Edinburgh EH3 9JU (Tel: 0131 229 1537)

 The subcontinent is full of varying flavours and cuisines, which is reflected perfectly in Edinburgh's Indian restaurant scene.
 From tasty Indian tapas, to modern subcontinental dishes in a fine dining setting, or for all your faithful curry favourites, there really is an establishment for every taste in Scotland's capital.

 This is a great venue for a light lunch or a get together with friends with the focus on sharing.
 Mother India’s Café offers a tapas twist encouraging diners to sample a variety of dishes and experience new tastes.
 A must to try are the fresh chilli fish cakes, crispy lentil pancake stuffed with spicy chicken and ovenbaked haddock served with Punjabi spices.